ubc-subbots/software-start-here/README.md

 # Ubuntu 20.04 installation guide

 ROS 2 and our robot's on-board computer (Nvidia TX2) use on a linux distribution to operate, for our development work we will be using Ubuntu 20.04 preferably dual booted alongside windows.
-Developing in linux using a Mac machine is generally not recommended but if there is no option please follow the dual-booting instructions below **using Ubuntu 20.04 image** or explore virtual box options.
+Developing in linux using a Mac machine is generally not recommended but if there is no option please follow the dual-booting instructions below **using an Ubuntu 20.04 image** or explore virtual box options.

 For this tutorial, you'll need a blank, >4 GB stoarge USB stick.